-Global Political Economy MA Information Webinar
+Global Political Economy MA Information Session

-• Application guidance and requirements
+• Receive application guidance and next-step advice.

-• Interactive pop-ups linking directly to blogs, brochures, and other resources
+• Explore interactive pop-ups linking directly to blogs, brochures, and key resources.

 Why study with King’s Faculty of Social Science and Public Policy?